STH BNK by Beulah

-STH BNK by Beulah, previously and still commonly referred to as Green Spine, is a dual skyscraper development proposed for Melbourne’s Southbank precinct by Beulah International, and designed by architectural firms UNStudio and Cox Architecture.
+STH BNK by Beulah, previously and still commonly referred to as Green Spine, was a dual skyscraper development proposed for Melbourne's Southbank precinct by Beulah International, and designed by the architectural firms UNStudio and Cox Architecture.
 The site previously hosted a BMW dealership.
-One tower will reach a height of 366 metres, making it the tallest building in Australia.
-Both towers feature a twisting geometric glass façade and terracing with pocket parks and green spaces, up to a publicly accessible botanic garden in the tallest building.
-The project will serve a range of mixed-use functions, including residential, retail and commercial.
+One tower was planned to reach a height of 366 metres, making it the tallest building in Australia.
+The design of both towers featured a twisting geometric glass façade and terracing with pocket parks and green spaces, up to a publicly accessible botanic garden in the tallest building.
+The project was to have served a range of mixed-use functions, including residential, retail and commercial.

 History

 Site

-The site for the development is 60 Southbank Boulevard, located in Southbank, an inner-city suburb of Melbourne, and is an amalgamation of two adjacent properties – 102-156 City Road and 158 City Road.
+The site for the development is 60 Southbank Boulevard, located in Southbank, an inner-city suburb of Melbourne, and is an amalgamation of two adjacent properties – 102–156 City Road and 158 City Road.
 The former property, with a land area of 6191 m2, hosts a purpose-built multi-level car showroom which was BMW’s flagship sales store in Melbourne.
 In December 2017, Beulah International purchased the site from BMW for $101 million.
 In April 2021, Beulah acquired 158 City Road, with the intention of expanding the development.
 The 1515 m2 site is currently home to Hanover House, a seven storey commercial building, the tallest in Southbank between 1973 and 1990.
 The purchase brought the total land area of the development to 7706 m2, and the property is now an 'island' with four frontages: Power Street, City Road, Southbank Boulevard, and Waterfall Lane.
 The development will be situated in an area of Melbourne that has some of the tallest buildings in the city; for instance, the city's current tallest building, Australia 108, sits opposite the property at 70 Southbank Boulevard, whilst the previous tallest, Eureka Tower, is also in the vicinity.